mikkkee/neuron/README.md

   `boundary_nodes`.
 - `grow()`: increase the length of one neuron's alive `boundary_paths` by amount of `speed`.
-- `clean()`: check if any path in `boundary_paths` has exceeded the maximum length.
-If one path exceeds the maximum length:
+- `clean()`: check if any path in `boundary_paths` has exceeded its maximum length.
+If one path exceeds its maximum length:
   1. include the destination node to current neuron's `nodes`.
   2. Decide whether to split or not by using `split_check()`.
   3. Decide which way to grow by using `way_to_go()`.